 JEAN-CLAUDE (“J.C.”)
 ANDRÉ is a partner in Bryan Cave Leighton Paisner’s Los Angeles office, where he co-chairs the firm’s Appellate and Supreme Court Group and focuses on complex federal and state appeals.
 Before his return to private practice, he served for ten years as an Assistant United States Attorney in the Central District of California, including two years as Deputy Chief of the Criminal Appeals Section and four years as Chief.
 Between private practice and government, J.C. has personally briefed and/or argued hundreds of distinct appeals before the U.S. Supreme Court, various U.S. Circuit Courts of Appeals, the California Supreme Court, and the California Court of Appeal, including dozens of briefs and 3 arguments before the U.S. Supreme Court and over 100 briefs and 40 arguments before the Ninth Circuit.
 He clerked for Ninth Circuit Judge Harry Pregerson and United States District Judge A. Andrew Hauk of the Central District of California.
 He received his B.A. and B.S. from the University of California, Davis, and his J.D. and M.A. from the University of Virginia.

-BENJAMIN AU is a partner at Durie Tangri in Los Angeles.
+BENJAMIN AU is a partner at Orrick in Santa Monica.
 His practice focuses on complex civil litigation at both the trial and appellate levels, primarily on behalf of technology-facing clients in matters ranging from trade secret misappropriation, founder / funder disputes, breach of contract, and business torts.
 Ben also maintains an active white collar criminal defense and government enforcements practice.
 The Daily Journal has recognized Ben as one of the “Top 20 under 40” lawyers in California, and Benchmark Litigation named him a “Future Star” and listed him on its “Hot List” of top attorneys in the nation aged 40 and under.
 He is also the recipient of the ACLU of Southern California’s “First Amendment Award.”
-Ben began his legal career as law clerk to Ninth Circuit Judge M. Margaret McKeown.
+Ben serves on the board of the National Association of Criminal Defense Lawyers and is the vice-chair of its white collar committee.
+Ben began his legal career as law clerk to Judge M. Margaret McKeown of the United States Court of Appeal for the Ninth Circuit.
 He received his B.A. from Duke University and his law degree from Yale Law School.

 RYAN BOUNDS is an assistant United States attorney in Portland, Oregon.
 He prosecutes criminal cases involving fraud and environmental offenses.
 Before joining the U.S. Attorney's Office in 2010, he served at the White House as special assistant to President George W. Bush for justice and immigration policy, at the U.S. Department of Justice as chief of staff and deputy assistant attorney general for the Office of Legal Policy, and in the United States Attorney’s Office for Washington, D.C., as a prosecutor and appellate lawyer.
 Ryan began his legal career as a law clerk to Ninth Circuit Judge Diarmuid F. O’Scannlain.
 He obtained his bachelor's degree from Stanford University and his J.D. from Yale Law School.